yunstanford/sanic-devtools/README.rst

     adev runserver <app-path>

 new
 ~~~

 [TODO]

-Also feel free to add any tool/command that could help developing `Sanic` application smoothly, just create a PR/ßissue and let us know !
+Also feel free to add any tool/command that helps developing `Sanic` application smoothly, just create a PR/issue and let us know !

 Contributing